-Sam is a macro- and financial economist studying how countries can better manage their natural resource wealth.
-His research addresses policy-relevant questions on fiscal, monetary, exchange-rate and sovereign wealth fund policy using both theory and empirics.
+I am a macro/financial/development economist studying how countries can better manage their natural resource wealth.
+My research addresses policy-relevant questions on fiscal, monetary, exchange-rate and sovereign wealth fund policy using both theory and empirics.

 I am the World Bank’s Country Economist for Kiribati and Nauru.
 I also hold external research associate positions in the School of Economics at the University of Sydney; the Oxford Centre for the Analysis of Resource Rich Economies (OxCarre) at the University of Oxford; and the Centre for Applied Macroeconomic Analysis (CAMA) at ANU.
-From 2016-17 Sam was an Assistant Professor of Economics at the University of Sydney, and from 2013-16 he was the principal investigator of an ESRC Future Research Leaders grant at the University of Oxford, where he held positions in the Department of Economics and Pembroke College.
+I was previously an Assistant Professor of Economics (tenure-track) at the University of Sydney, and the principal investigator of an ESRC Future Research Leaders grant at the University of Oxford, where I held positions in the Department of Economics and Pembroke College.
 I have taught macroeconomics at Queens’ College in the University of Cambridge and lectured on the MSc in Economics for Development at the University of Oxford.

-Sam has advised the World Bank on natural resource policy in Iraq, Libya and Uganda and has also worked with the IMF, the Bank of England, the International Growth Centre, the Australian Department of Prime Minister and Cabinet and the Australian Prudential Regulation Authority.
-In the private sector he has worked with Taylor Fry Actuaries, Westpac Bank and McKinsey and Co.
+I have advised the World Bank on natural resource policy in Iraq, Libya and Uganda and have also worked with the IMF, the Bank of England, the International Growth Centre, the Australian Department of Prime Minister and Cabinet and the Australian Prudential Regulation Authority.
+In the private sector I have worked with Taylor Fry Actuaries, Westpac Bank, McKinsey and Co, and Rokos Capital Management.